Haraj-backend/hex-monscape/docs/api-design/rest-api.md

 - [Attack](#attack)
 - [Surrender](#surrender)

-## Get Availaible Pokemon Partners
+## Get Available Partners

 GET: `/partners`

-This endpoint is used for fetching available pokemon partner.
-Player need to choose from one of these pokemons when starting new game.
+This endpoint is used for fetching available monster partner.
+Player need to choose from one of these monsters when starting new game.

 **Example Request:**